-Topical corticosteroids (TCS) have been used in treating eczema for more than 50 years and remain among the most effective, inexpensive and widely used drugs in dermatology, with no current, affordable alternative offering the same efficacy.
+Topical corticosteroids (TCS) and hydrocortisone creams have been used in treating eczema for more than 50 years and remain among the most effective, inexpensive and widely used drugs in dermatology, with no current, affordable alternative offering the same efficacy.
 They work directly with the body to reduce inflammation, and are closely related to corticosteroids made daily by the adrenal glands.
 Often, they take the form of over-the-counter steroid creams or ointments and they work on flare-ups from a variety of eczema types, including atopic dermatitis and contact dermatitis.

 According to treatment guidelines developed in Europe, Asia and the United States, topical steroids remain the mainstay of treatment for adults and children with eczema, even in severe cases in which they may be used in combination with systemic therapies.
-Typically, topical steroids are recommended when eczema hasn’t responded to traditional eczema non-medicated skin care regimens.
+Typically, topical steroids are recommended when this skin disorder hasn’t responded to traditional non-medicated skin care regimens and moisturizers.

-Most people with eczema use topical steroids to help manage their symptoms without experiencing adverse events.
+Most people with eczema use topical steroids as a treatment option and to manage their symptoms without experiencing adverse events.
 But for some, TSW can arise as a complication of topical steroid use, even leading to symptoms significantly worse than their original skin condition.

-The term “topical steroid withdrawal” (also referred to as topical steroid addiction or red skin syndrome) refers to a constellation of symptoms that may emerge in the days and weeks after a person stops using topical steroid medication.
+The term “topical steroid withdrawal” (also referred to as topical steroid addiction, steroid withdrawal syndrome or red skin syndrome) refers to a constellation of symptoms that may emerge in the days and weeks after a person stops the use of topical corticosteroids.
 Due to a lack of research and no clear diagnostic criteria, it’s not yet known what amount of steroid use causes TSW, how many people have the condition and what percentage of people using topical steroids may develop it.

-According to a systematic review of current medical literature on TSW published in the Journal of the American Academy of Dermatology and initiated by National Eczema Association (NEA):
+According to a systematic review of topical corticosteroid withdrawal published in the Journal of the American Academy of Dermatology and initiated by National Eczema Association (NEA):

 “We as dermatologists need to do a better job educating patients about how to use TCS safely long-term and we as dermatologists need to be better at recognizing this adverse effect in our patients.”